TehGM/Discord.Interactions.AspNetCore/README.md

     .AddDiscordInteractions();
 ```

-> Tip: Adding authentication is optional, but doing so will enable automatic User claims parsing whenever `[AuthorizeDiscordInteraction]` attribut is used.
+> Tip: Adding authentication is optional, but doing so will enable automatic User claims parsing whenever `[AuthorizeDiscordInteraction]` attribute is used.

-### Middlewares
+### Enabling Middlewares
 Next, add Discord Interactions middlewares.
 They'll do a few automatic steps for you, like required [Signature Verification](https://discord.com/developers/docs/interactions/receiving-and-responding#security-and-authorization), and also will automatically respond to Discord's ping messages.

 Add following code to your Configure method in Startup: